 School-age children will have a quiet place to study or relax, access to appropriate materials and activities and will have ample time for large muscle activities and to participate in food preparation.

 Rest or nap time will be provided for all children younger than five years of age who are in care for more than four consecutive hours.
 Children who do not sleep may get up after 60 minutes of resting time, and children who awaken early will be allowed to get up when they awake.
 I will help awake children find appropriate quiet activities.
 The PARENT OR PROVIDER will launder the bedding / sleeping bag after every five uses or sooner if necessary.

 A crib or playpen is provided for each child under one year of age.
 Children over the age of one year will sleep in a crib, playpen, sleeping bag or an sleeping mat.

 I WILL NOT allow children to watch television including VHS or DVDs.

 We occasionally take field trips, including walks around the neighborhood.
 Emergency information for each child will be taken whenever the children leave the premises.

-A schedule of daily activities will hang up at the dressing area to view.
+A schedule of daily activities will hang up at the parent info board to view.